taxi-tabby/tictactoe-ai-game/game/README.md

 # Tic-Tac-Toe AI Game

 This project implements a Tic-Tac-Toe game using TensorFlow Keras neural networks.
-The AI has been trained on 500,000 data to create a more enjoyable playing experience compared to traditional algorithms.
+The AI has been trained on many many data to create a more enjoyable playing experience compared to traditional algorithms.

 ## Features
 - AI trained with TensorFlow and Keras